Sam B. Thacker

 Before working in the intellectual property field, Sam attended MIT, where he graduated with a degree in Brain & Cognitive Sciences in 2014.
 While at MIT, Sam conducted research on olfactory bulb periglomerular neurons at the Vollum Institute at the Oregon Health & Science University (OHSU).
 Although interested in neuroscience research, Sam decided he wanted a faster-paced job with a more collaborative work environment where he could communicate daily with clients and team members.
 He also learned that his real passion lay in learning about new scientific and technological breakthroughs, and simplifying complex technical concepts into layman’s terms for others.
 Patent law thus seemed like a natural fit since patent applications require the reduction of complicated technologies to written form that are readily understood by others who are not experts in the field.

-Sam is a member of the Oregon State Bar.
+Sam is a member of the Oregon State Bar and is registered to practice before the U.S. Patent and Trademark Office.

 Sam, like many other Oregonians, loves the outdoors.
 This is what drew him back to the Pacific Northwest after finishing his undergraduate studies.
 He spends many of his free weekends fly fishing, backpacking, hiking, and travelling.
 In addition, he tries to remain engaged in environmental conservation and climate change mitigation efforts, as well as local fish issues – particularly salmon recovery in the Columbia River Basin.
 Sam also exercises and plays sports (mostly basketball) daily, tries to stay up to date on the most recent advances in science through publications like ScienceNews, and frequently plays blues/boogie-woogie piano when there is no one around to annoy.